mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

         self.signal_name.emit(True)

-and use the right import:
+And use the right import:

 ``from PyQt5.QtCore import pyqtSignal``